S-Foe/WebApplication4/README.md

 ![alt text](login1.PNG)

 ### Function 3: How to send email through third party API?
-On our application, any user who log in would have the option to check a group of people and sent email to them.
+On our application, any user who log in would have the option to check a group of people and send email to them.
 Let's see how it works

 On clicking the send email button

 ![alt text](sendemail.PNG)